 If I were legally required to make a report, I would disclose to you that a report had been made.

 Please see information on your rights and my responsibilities according to HIPAA here.

 I engage the services of other companies to run my business including an e-mail provider and a practice management software tool, which includes a credit card processing component.
 I have contracts with these companies to reflect that their business practices are compliant with HIPAA.

-On very rare occasions, I may consult with other psychologists about my own practice, to make sure that I am providing the best possible service.
+On very rare occasions, I may consult with other mental health professionals about my own practice, to make sure that I am providing the best possible service.
 If this were to be the case, I would not reveal any identifying information.
-In any case, the psychologists with whom I consult would also be bound by the HIPAA Privacy Practices.
+The mental health professionals with whom I consult would also be bound by the HIPAA Privacy Practices.

 Please talk with me if you have thoughts, concerns or questions about confidentiality.